Production Possibilities Curve and What It Shows

-By describing this tradeoff, the curve demonstrates the concept of opportunity cost.
+By describing this trade-off, the curve demonstrates the concept of opportunity cost.
 Making more of one good will cost society the opportunity of making more of the other good.
-The production possibility curve delineates the cost of society's choice between two different goods.

 Production Possibility Frontier

-Another reason is a bit more complicated.
+Other reasons can be a bit more complicated.
 An economy falls within the curve when it is ignoring its comparative advantage.
-For example, Florida has the ideal environment to grow oranges.
-Oregon's climate is best for apples.
+For example, Florida has the ideal environment to grow oranges, and Oregon's climate is best for apples.
 Florida has a comparative advantage in orange productions, and Oregon has one in apple production.
-If Florida ignored its advantage in oranges and tried to grow apples, it would force the United States to operate within its curve.
-The U.S. standard of living would fall.
+If Florida ignored its advantage in oranges and tried to grow apples, it would force the U.S. to operate within its curve, and the standard of living would fall.

 What the Shape of the Curve Tells You

 The production possibility curve bows outward.
 The highest point on the curve is when you only produce one good, on the y-axis, and zero of the other, on the x-axis.
 On the chart, that is Point A. The economy produces 140,000 apples and zero oranges.